OuhscBbmc/redcap-migration/migration-to-new-server.md

   (*D*ata *D*efinition *L*anguage is the subset of SQL that creates & modifies the structure of the database, not the data itself.)

-Practice Migration & Backup Frequently {Thomas}
+Practice Migration & Backup Frequently 🥋
 -------------

 * Practice: